sambown781/bravo-kernel.github.io/source/_posts/2015-03-27-creating-proper-github-releases.md

 That's all there's too it, your first release.

-**Note:: to prevent future merge conflicts caused by e.g. bugfixes... regularly merge master into dev!
+**Note:** to prevent future merge conflicts caused by e.g. bugfixes... regularly merge master into dev!

 ## Starting work on the next release